oldremez/lido-on-terra-cli/README.md

     --chain-id=columbus-5
 ```

-To claim rewards you can use
+To claim rewards use the command:

 ```
 terrad tx wasm execute \